maximelhoustau/Execution_Platforms/PR1/README.md

 > ALUs, . . . , as you need them.
 You can ignore the logic needed to flushing the IF
 > stages for conditional branches.
 Describe relevant parts of the diagram.

 ![processor schema](../images/processor_schema.png)

+In order to take branch in the ID stage, we added a lot of combinatory component to this stage.
+This could be bad for the critical path/time.

 > Which kinds of hazards (data, control, or structural) can you encounter for your processor?
 > Explain under which circumstances these hazards occur.
 How are these hazards